 The reasons for the Council's decision to grant listed building consent for the works proposed subject to the above conditions are:

-- (1) To comply with the requirements of Section 41 of the Town & Country Planning Act, 1971. - (2) To ensure satisfactory appearance.
+- I. To comply with S.56A of the Town and County Planning Act 1971. - 2.
+To ensure satisfactory appearance.